What is Jekyll?

 choco install ruby -y

-After finished with Ruby installation, now is the time to install Jekyll, the same way to install Ruby, close and re-open the command prompt (run with Administrator access), but using
+After finished with Ruby installation, now is the time to install Jekyll, the same way to install Ruby, close and re-open the Command Prompt (run as Administrator), but using

 gem install command like this: